/oauth2/authorize

 When replacing AM consent pages with your own consent pages or when trying the flows without a browser, you must set this parameter manually.
 For an example of a curl command, see the Authorization Code Grant.

-Required: Yes, for calls that are submitting consent response, unless you use the Remote Consent Service to gather consent.
+Required: Yes, unless you use the Remote Consent Service to gather consent.

 code_challenge